Latest Posts

 Chris Axtman-Barker, Marketing Coordinator within the Office of Communications for Enrollment Management, presents the 2022 Admissions Cycle Marketing Plan, providing information on overall strategy and ways to collaborate.
 If you work in a college or campus unit here at UIUC and create a marketing plan for prospective students, this is resource designed primarily to inform you of our efforts within Undergraduate Admissions.
 The slide deck for this presentation is also [...]

-Tips for Creating and Sending Emails
+Tips for Creating & Sending Emails

 Email is the most important communication channel we currently have, so it’s critical that we make our emails as effective as possible.
 Here are a couple tips to ensure we do just that.
-Keep It Simple Some of our emails go beyond text only and utilize HTML to create more visually appealing designs.
+Keep It Simple Many of our emails go beyond text only and utilize HTML to create more visually appealing designs.
 This can often cause us to overcomplicate things.
 In fact, sometimes text-only emails are the most effective, [...]

 Notice of Admission (2021)